WWU Exchange in Austria:

-Graz, the second largest city in Austria with a population of 240,000, is located in the southeastern province of Styria-called the green heart of Austria because of its extensive forests.
-It is about 120 miles southwest of Vienna.
+Graz is the second largest city in Austria and is located in the southeastern province of Styria.
 Graz has many parks and cultural activities and provides easy access to sports such as skiing and biking.
+Graz was inscribed on the World Heritage list in 1999 and in 2011 it was designated a City of Design, a part of UNESCO’s Creative Cities Network.
+Romanic, Slavic, Hungarian, and Alpine-Germanic influences can been seen in the architecture of its buildings.
 A popular event is the annual Steirischer Herbst (Styrian Autumn), which encompasses a number of musical, theatrical and literary performances as well as accompanying lectures and exhibitions.
-Founded in 1585, Karl-Franzens-Universität, also referred to as the University of Graz, is the city's oldest university.
+Founded in 1585, Karl-Franzens-Universität is the city's oldest university.

 The academic year is divided into 2 semesters; each winter and summer semester is comprised of 15 teaching weeks.
 All subjects at the University of Graz run over one semester.

 Winter Semester: early October to end of January (Intensive German Course starts early September)